 For most artists I know writing their Artist’s Statement can be extremely painful.
-This article offers you the basic important principles and makes it quick and easy for you.
-I encourage you to follow the 5 Ps when writing your artist’s statement.
+This article offers you the basic important guidelines and makes it quick and easy for you.
+I encourage you to follow these suggestions when writing your artist’s statement.
 If you want more useful information, I offer links to related articles at the end of this article.

-Here are the 5 “P” Guidelines to remember when writing your artist’s statement.
+Here are 5 Principal Guidelines to remember when writing your artist’s statement.
 They are: Show Your PERSONALITY; Share Your PASSION; Tell Us About Your PROCESS; Emphasize Your POWER; and Declare Your PURPOSE.

 1. Show Your PERSONALITY